Kairotic/coding-with-knots/quipu.md

 ### Superposition: a multidimensional display

-After an inquiry about the interpretations of archaeological findings, we found two promising quipus which made us curious.
+After an inquiry in the interpretations of archaeological findings, we found two promising quipus which made us curious.
 The paper by Juliana Martins[] on the astronomical analysis of an Inca Quipu pointed to two interesting candidates from Leymebamba (UR006 and UR009).